The Entropy of Nonrotating Isolated Horizons in Lovelock Theory from Loop Quantum Gravity: Discussion

 \section{Discussion}

 In the previous sections, we studied the entropy of nonrotating isolated horizons in Lovelock theory.
-Finally the Wald entropy formula is got.
-Also the parameter appeared in quantized Lovelock theory have the same value as in pure Einstein theory.
-This fact can be consider as a consistent check of our method, since Lovelock theory can reduce to the pure Einstein theory.
-To get the Wald entropy formula from microscopic theory, the key assumption is the "quantized flux" assumption (\ref{25}) in the bulk theory.
+Finally the Wald entropy formula was obtained.
+Also, the parameter which appears in quantized Lovelock theory has the same value as in pure Einstein theory.
+This fact can be considered as a consistency check for our method, since Lovelock theory can reduce to pure Einstein theory.
+To get the Wald entropy formula from microscopic theory, the key assumption is the ``quantized flux" assumption (\ref{25}) in the bulk theory.

-In Lovelock theory, the flux operator $\pi_{01}$, which is the conjugate momentum of the connection $A^{01}$, is not $\Sigma_{01}$ as in pure Einstein theory, but its complicate expression.
+In Lovelock theory, the flux operator $\pi_{01}$, which is the conjugate momentum of the connection $A^{01}$, is not $\Sigma_{01}$ as in pure Einstein theory, but its complicated expression.
 This operator rather than the area operator appears in the Wald entropy formula (\ref{31a}).
 The $B$ field is also related to this flux operator, and through the BF theory with sources, we give the Wald entropy formula a microscopic explanation.

-According to our result, the calculation of the entropy from usual Chern-Simons theory approach in 4 dimensional spacetime should be modified.
-In Chern-Simons theory approach, the area constraint play an important role, and we think that this constraint should be replaced by the flux constraint, which is just the work done by Barbero et al.\cite{blv1}.
-Our approach favors their results.
+According to our result, the calculation of the entropy from the usual Chern-Simons theory approach in 4-dimensional spacetime should be modified.
+In the Chern-Simons theory approach, the area constraint plays an important role, and we think that this constraint should be replaced by the flux constraint, which is exactly the work done by Barbero et al.~\cite{blv1}.
+Our approach favors their results.\\

-\acknowledgments This work is supported by National Natural Science Foundation of China under the grant 11275207.
+\acknowledgments{This work is supported by National Natural Science Foundation of China under the grant 11275207.}